 I’m currently wearing:

-I’m currently rotating through some tops from Adidas, Under Armour and a merino base layer I picked up in Aldi.
+I also rotate through some old favourites from Adidas, Under Armour and a merino base layer I picked up in Aldi.

 The lululemon swiftly long sleeved came highly recommended from the original post (Thanks Beki).
 I own a few of these from my days working at lululemon london, but I wear them mostly in the Summer.